shahbaz-kamal/wildlife-conservation-monitoring/readme.md

 This query will return 10 users, starting from the 13th  user in the result set.

 **In summary:**

--Use LIMIT to restrict how many rows are returned.
+- Use LIMIT to restrict how many rows are returned.
--Use OFFSET to skip a certain number of rows before returning results.
+- Use OFFSET to skip a certain number of rows before returning results.

 This combination is ideal for efficiently loading data in smaller chunks, such as showing 5 results per page in a web application.